 Chaos ensues and, as predicted, the masses take to the streets to loot and riot.
 Anyone who gets in their way is likely to get shot, stabbed or trampled to death.
 If the hospitals are even still operating, there will be so much chaos there that it would take a miracle to see a real doctor…

 What do you do?

-Let’s hope that a situation like this never happens to you (though the people of Bosnia, Syria, Georgia, Gaza, and so forth will quickly tell you how quickly things can go from “normal” to SHTF).
+Let’s hope that a situation like this never happens to you (though the people of Bosnia, Syria, Georgia, Somalia and so forth will quickly tell you how quickly things can go from “normal” to SHTF).

 But, if the S really does HTF, your standard first aid kit meant to treat scrapes and scratches is NOT going to cut it!